 This is another one of those songs that I've come across by accident and quite like but haven't been able to glean very much information about the singer.
 Perhaps I should create a new category labeled "Unsung Singers", no?

 "Konya dake Koibito" (A Lover For Just Tonight) is a pleasant and breezy mid-tempo tune that hints at a just-as-breezy love affair far from Japan.
-Apparently, the first Japanese singer to cover it was Yuko Shibuya（渋谷祐子）, perhaps in 1980, but aside from that fact, I have no other information on this singer except that she has the right type of voice for this tune.
+Apparently, the first Japanese singer to cover it was Yuko Shibuya（渋谷祐子）in 1979, but aside from that fact, I have no other information on this singer except that she has the right type of voice for this tune.
 I couldn't even track down who did the Japanese lyrics.

 Far from Japan is right since "Konya dake Koibito" originated from "C'est Un Dernier Nuage" (It's The Last Cloud) which was written, composed and sung by Jean-Jacques Debout in 1979.